coding-for-reproducible-research/intro-unix-shell/_episodes/07-find.md

 we can give `grep` with the `-w` option.
 This will limit matches to word boundaries.

-Later in this lesson, we will also see how we can change the search behavior of grep with respect to its case sensitivity.
+Later in this lesson, we will also see how we can change the search behaviour of grep with respect to its case sensitivity.

 ~~~